-From Monday, Nov.
-17 to Wednesday, Dec.
-24, Celebrate the Season at The Grove features magical snowfall, The Grove’s spectacular 100-foot Christmas tree, Santa's Cottage and more.
-Starting Nov.
-17, snowflakes fall from above every night at 7 p.m. and 8 p.m.
-Enjoy the merry melodies of holiday brass and other joyous music from Eddie Wakes and Jake Simpson.
-Plus, performances from the Top Hats every Friday, Saturday and Sunday at 6:50 p.m. and 7:50 p.m.
-Pet Night is every Tuesday through Dec.
-16. Various photo packages are available for Santa’s Cottage, starting at $25.
+From Sunday, Nov.
+15 to Thursday, Dec.
+24, Celebrate the Season at The Grove features a spectacular 100-foot Christmas tree, Santa's Cottage, magical snowfall and much more.
+Snowflakes float from above every night at 7 p.m. and 8 p.m.
+Enjoy the merry melodies of holiday brass and other joyous music performances and entertainment.
+Plus, live outdoor performances from The Top Hats every Friday, Saturday and Sunday at 6:50pm and 7:50pm.
+Various photo packages for Santa’s Cottage are available, starting at $25.

 Reindeer Romp is back at the Los Angeles Zoo & Botanical Gardens, featuring a one-of-a-kind holiday wonderland with activities such as visiting real reindeer, making holiday crafts and photos with Santa.
-Gifts aren’t just for humans this holiday season – the zoo’s animals will also partake in the festivities with special behavioral enrichment, including presents to unwrap for the enjoyment of all.
-Each weekend, dozens of species around the zoo will receive decorated boxes, pine cones and peppermint stick-looking treats.
-Reindeer will be on view 10 a.m. to 4 p.m. daily from Nov.
+The girls - Jingle, Belle, Noel and Velvet - will be on view 10 a.m. to 4 p.m. daily from Nov.
 27, 2015 through Jan.
 3, 2016.
 NOTE: The L.A.
 Zoo is closed on Christmas Day.

-Indulge in an incredible holiday shopping entertainment experience at the Pomona Harvest Festival, taking place Dec 5-7 at Fairplex.
+Indulge in an incredible holiday shopping entertainment experience at the Pomona Harvest Festival, taking place Dec 4-6 at Fairplex.
 Dazzling in its full holiday splendor, Building 4 puts Santa’s workshop to shame as hundreds of artisans and craftspeople gather to offer more than 24,000 unique handmade original works.
 Many items can be personalized for that special someone.
 With live music, contests, specialty foods and a Kidzone, it’s a full day of pure shopping bliss for the entire family.
-The center stage features Sister Swing and Captain Jack Spareribs, while strolling performers add to the holiday cheer, including Mama Claus and Eddie the Elf, WC Willy Stilt Santa, Fables of the West and the Hyjinx Duo.
+The center stage features Hyjinx Band and Captain Jack Spareribs, while strolling performers add to the holiday cheer, including Mama Claus and Eddie the Elf, WC Willy Stilt Santa and Fables of the West.